brendanhay/dotfiles/resume/brendan-hay_resume.md

 - Created extensive internal billing software to automate the client and distributor revenue models.
 - Created internal reporting tools, workflow systems and services to provide feedback and statistics for sales staff.
 - Integrated with various third party vendors, such as document management solution providers, which required on-site integrations.
-- Created a Web and SMS notification system to provide workflow updates to clients to reduce amount of contact between purchaser and vendor.
+- Created a Web and SMS notification system to provide workflow updates to clients to reduce the amount of contact between purchaser and vendor.

 ### Web Developer at Enlighten Designs Limited

-> January 2001 - March 2003, **Hamilton - New Zealand**
+> January 2001 - March 2003
+> **Hamilton - New Zealand**

 - Developed a centralized email marketing and content management system which was subsequently extended with strict security upgrades to provide support for a major political party.
 - Developed internal tooling and clent applications for domain sales, email hosting, and VPS hosting.